adebiyial/orangeman-2023-1/pages/blog/css-spinning-loader.md

 - We set the width and height
 - The `display`, `align-items` and `justify-content` centers the *children* of the `body` (the spinning loader - in this case)

+{% callout title="Hey you!" type="caution"%}

-📌 You can read on viewport units and centering with flex or grid
+You can read on viewport units and centering with flex or grid

+{% /callout %}

 ---